 After a bit, Stacy returned from doings over at Wheatsville with Gabriel in tow.
 That's supposed to be cobras rearing up out of the brown basket.

 Carol had been on duty for hours and its now 7:20.
 We're hungry.
 Down the west side of Guadalupe where the construction is pretty heavy these days, past Austin Ballet.
 The aromas from the Thai place across the street almost made us cross over.
 We were kind of headed to Tom's Tabouli, but those aromas drew us instead to Yen Ching at 2910.
-You can read a Chronicle review by Ms. Chastenet de Gery.
+You could have read a Chronicle review by Ms. Chastenet de Gery.
 At the bottom of that review she mentions Japanese noodles.
 That's what I had in that (now empty) bowl of udon.
 It was huge! with lots more stuff in it that I ever got while in central Japan.
 I'm going back, soon.... not that the $1.75 Shiners don't make it a natural as a winner.
 The atmosphere was pleasant and warm.

 Next we ventured around the corner from Toy Joy and crossed to Vulcan Video, 609 W. 29th.
 A couple dozen hearty souls stood in the cold to watch a showing of Wal-Mart The High Cost of Low Price movie.
 It was too cold for us south Texans, so we chose not to check out the band playing across the way at Waterloo Cycles this time.